 A message from our family to yours

-Family is everything.
-Magnet have spent the last 100 years together, taking great pride in creating a brand that helps make the most of the time we spend at home around the kitchen with family and friends – it’s where meals and memories are made.
+Family is everything and Magnet have spent the last 100 years creating a brand that helps make the most of the time we spend at home around the kitchen with family and friends – it’s where meals and memories are made.

 We know that turning the kitchen living space you’ve been dreaming of for so long into reality is one of the most exciting times.
 And we’re still here to make that happen for you.

-While our stores and factories may be closed and deliveries halted temporarily, our dedicated designers have been set up to work safely from home and can still bring your dream kitchen to life – from wherever you are – call it our virtual showroom.
+While our stores may be closed, our dedicated designers have been set up to work safely from home and can still bring your dream kitchen to life – from wherever you are – call it our virtual showroom.

 So, if you’re finding yourself marooned at home dreaming of a new kitchen you’ve come to the right place.
 Book a virtual design appointment with a Magnet designer by clicking on the link below.

-Thank you so much for being such an important part of our family.
-Please stay safe and take great care of yourselves and your loved ones.
+From us all, we’d like to thank you for being such an important part of our family.
+Please continue to stay safe and take great care of yourselves and your loved ones.
 We are in this together and we will get through this together.

 Magnet interviews leading neuroscientist Dr Jack Lewis